lingeshwaran205/DELAY-LINE-OSCILLATOR/schematic/DESCRIPTION.md

-//Ring Oscillator Schematic – Problem Description Problem Statement
+Ring Oscillator Schematic – Problem Description Problem Statement

 Modern VLSI systems require compact and low-power clock sources for on-chip timing, testing, and process characterization.
 Ring oscillators are widely used for these purposes due to their simple structure and ease of integration.
 However, achieving a target oscillation frequency with minimal deviation is challenging because the frequency is highly sensitive to inverter delay, supply voltage, transistor sizing, and process variations.